alphagov/govuk-rfcs/rfc-164-retire-email-alert-monitoring-as-a-separate-app.md

 We're rate limited in calls to Notify, so we'd need to make sure these calls were tied into the existing rate limiting service in email-alert-api

 We would need some way of matching the emails in the Email model to the emails expected to have been sent out.
 An MVP would be to use the exact same matching pattern (subject line and optionally time) that we use at the moment.
 This would get us the same level of reliability as now, but would retain the same problems (that if an alert's title is changed after it is sent out, the match will not work).
 To combat this, we could retain in Email records the content item that triggered them, and augment the [RSS feed] and [healthcheck URL] to add the content item into each displayed item.
 This is already publically available information and has no real security implication, but would require small changes to travel-advice-publisher and finder-frontend.

+To trigger an alert, we could either use a Prometheus collector on a reasonable metric, or use the prometheus push gateway.
+Collector is probably preferable.

 [kept for one week, then deleted]: https://github.com/alphagov/email-alert-api/blob/main/app/workers/email_deletion_worker.rb#L5
 [current delivery status]: https://docs.notifications.service.gov.uk/ruby.html#get-the-status-of-one-message